v3nk1/dmdedup/README.md

 <name>, <start>, <end>, and <type> are generic fields printed by dmsetup tool
 for any target.

-<dtotal>       - total number of blocks on the data device
-<dfree>        - number of free (unallocated) blocks on the data device
-<dused>        - number of used (allocated) blocks on the data device
-<dactual>      - number of allocated logical blocks (were written at least once)
-<dblock>       - block size in bytes
+5 <dtotal>       - total number of blocks on the data device 6 <dfree>        - number of free (unallocated) blocks on the data device 7 <dused>        - number of used (allocated) blocks on the data device 8 <dactual>      - number of allocated logical blocks (were written at least once) 9 <dblock>       - block size in bytes
-<ddisk>        - data disk's major:minor
+10<ddisk>        - data disk's major:minor
-<mddisk>       - metadata disk's major:minor
+11<mddisk>       - metadata disk's major:minor
-<writes>       - total number of writes to the target
-<uniqwrites>   - the number of writes that weren't duplicates (were unique)
-<dupwrites>    - the number of writes that were duplicates
-<readonwrites> - the number of times dm-dedup had to read data from the data
+12<writes>       - total number of writes to the target 13<uniqwrites>   - the number of writes that weren't duplicates (were unique) 14<dupwrites>    - the number of writes that were duplicates 15<readonwrites> - the number of times dm-dedup had to read data from the data
-		 device because a write was misaligned (read-on-write effect)
-<overwrites>   - the number of writes to a logical block that was
-		 written before at least once
+		 device because a write was misaligned (read-on-write effect) 16<overwrites>   - the number of writes to a logical block that was written before at least once
-<newwrites>    - the number of writes to a logical address that was not written
+17<newwrites>    - the number of writes to a logical address that was not written
 		 before even once

 To compute deduplication ratio one needs to device dactual by dused.